Skip to main content

 The better understanding of strategy across suppliers allows greater opportunity for collaboration and the best product for the consumer in the end, while effectively reaching sustainability commitments.

-Another topic of conversation at PMMI’s Top to Top Summit addressed the influence of automation in light of labor shortages.
-Automating manual tasks increases productivity and decreases the need for the human labor force.
-But it also creates the need for smarter packaging if you don’t have human intervention to run it.
+PMMI’s Top to Top Summit also addressed the influence of automation in light of labor shortages.
+Automating manual tasks increases productivity and decreases the need for the human labor force, but it also creates the need for smarter packaging if you don’t have human intervention to run it.

 Automation also influences the cost to consumers for sustainable packaging.
-Consumers say they are willing to pay more for recyclable products, but their behavior when presented with options that are more expensive, they don’t always follow through.
+Consumers say they are willing to pay more for recyclable products; however, when presented with options that are more expensive, they don’t always purchase them.
 That’s not necessarily on them, but another aspect to consider in balancing overall costs.

-“It’s not about making choices,” says Schuetz, “It’s about finding that one solution that meets the needs of cost, environment, and performance.
-There are a lot of solutions, but only one is best.”
+More important than making choices is finding that one solution that meets the needs of cost, environment and performance matters.
+There are a lot of solutions, but only one is best.

 Engaging suppliers from start to finish and creating opportunities for collaboration gives the packaging industry the best advantage to meet the needs of today and achieve sustainable promises for tomorrow.